kaloyan-marinov/redux-essentials-example-app/README.md

 ## Showing the Posts List

 1. Now that we have some posts in our store, we can create a React component that shows the list of posts.

+## Adding New Posts

+1. We'll create the empty form first and add it to the page.
+2. Then, we'll connect the form to our Redux store so that new posts are added when we click the "Save Post" button.